dentarg/auth0-blog/_posts/2017-10-25-chromedevsummit-summary-day-two.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">What’s happening in Console now?<br><br>The Chrome Team is working! <a href="https://twitter.com/hashtag/ChromeDevSummit?src=hash&amp;ref_src=twsrc%5Etfw">#ChromeDevSummit</a> <a href="https://t.co/2HFbujT2dU">pic.twitter.com/2HFbujT2dU</a></p>&mdash; Chrome Dev Summit 🔥 (@unicodeveloper) <a href="https://twitter.com/unicodeveloper/status/922885286127947776?ref_src=twsrc%5Etfw">October 24, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Paul talked about improvements made to _Lighthouse_.
-A year ago, Lighthouse had just about fifty key issue and metrics.
+A year ago, Lighthouse had just about fifty key issues and metrics.
 Today, Lighthouse has over a hundred metrics.
 He also highlighted a new project called, _Project Lantern_, for critical path analysis and modeling.

 Eric talked about **Puppeteer**.
 Puppeteer is a modern Node.js library for headless Chrome.
 It has many powers such as: